-Just off the top of your head, can you recall few social media campaigns that, as popular internet lexicon would label it, “went viral”?
+Just off the top of your head, can you recall a few social media campaigns that, as any popular Internet lexicon would label them, “went viral”?
 Campaigns that made you sit up and take notice… Campaigns that instantly struck a chord… Campaigns that spread like wild fire… Campaigns that influenced your buying decision towards the products they were associated with.

 If you are a social media enthusiast, it shouldn’t be too difficult to recount a handful.
 Difficult, however, is creating them.
 It’s no mean feat coming up with something that would cut the clutter and stand out in the extremely competitive landscape of social media with over 1.8 billion active users and counting.
 So, what makes these campaigns click?
 Could there be a recipe to turn campaigns viral?
-We pulled out our magnifying glasses, rummaged the internet to find five such remarkable, out of the box campaigns that used social media intelligently and quite literally, broke the internet.
+We pulled out our magnifying glasses, rummaged around the Internet to find five such remarkable, out of the box, campaigns that used social media intelligently and quite literally, broke the Internet.

 Impact: It generated 17 million videos on Facebook leading to $115 million in charitable donations.

 Our takeaways: If not for its totally unexpected packaging as a fun activity what were the chances of a charitable fundraising campaign garnering such massive support?
 Your brand positioning may be the serious, no-nonsense kind, very typical of banks, hospitals and so on, but that shouldn’t prevent you from experimenting with elements of fun and humor.
 Also, keeping your campaigns easy and simple helps.